stffrdhrn/stffrdhrn.github.io/_posts/2019-06-11-or1k_marocchino.md

 We can quickly get started with Marocchino as we use [fusesoc](https://github.com/olofk/fusesoc).
-Which makes bringing together an running verilog cores a snap.
+Which makes bringing together an running verilog libraries, or cores, a snap.

 ### Environment Setup